Communication-Efficient Federated Low-Rank Update Algorithm and its Connection to Implicit Regularization: Related Work

-Extensive research has been conducted to address the communication challenges in federated learning \citep{shahid2021communication}.
-FedPAQ \citep{reisizadeh2020fedpaq} and AdaQuantFL \citep{jhunjhunwala2021adaptive} employ quantization techniques that decrease the precision of weights and activations in neural networks.
-Besides, Fed-Dropout \citep{caldas2018expanding} and FedMP \citep{jiang2023computation} utilize pruning to eliminate less important neurons or connections within models.
-Since quantization and sparsification techniques do not alter the fundamental network architecture and can be universally applied across any models, they are perceived as additional steps aimed at reducing communication overhead.

-In contrast to these methods, model compression techniques in federated learning alter the model structure itself by transforming the original model into a smaller model update before communication, then restoring it before local training or aggregation.
-FedDLR \citep{qiao2021communication} employs low-rank approximation to compress the model during both server-to-client and client-to-server communications, reverting to the full-rank model during local training.
-On the other hand, FedHM \citep{yao2021fedhm} compresses the model solely during server-to-client communication, where clients train factorized low-rank models without reverting them and the server restores the local models before aggregation.
-While both FedDLR and FedHM effectively reduce communication overheads, their server-side compression approaches can lead to performance degradation.
-To mitigate potential information loss during server-side compression, we focus on client-side factorization, avoiding compression processes.
+\paragraph{Communication-Efficient Federated Learning} Extensive research has addressed communication challenges in FL \citep{shahid2021communication}.
+FedPAQ \citep{reisizadeh2020fedpaq} and AdaQuantFL \citep{jhunjhunwala2021adaptive} employ quantization to reduce the precision of weights, while Fed-Dropout \citep{caldas2018expanding} and FedMP \citep{jiang2023computation} apply pruning to remove less important weights.
+In contrast, model compression techniques modify the model structure by compressing it before communication and restoring it afterward.
+FedDLR \citep{qiao2021communication} uses low-rank approximation for bidirectional communication but reverts to the full model for local training.
+FedHM \citep{yao2021fedhm} compresses only during server-to-client communication, where clients train factorized low-rank models that are aggregated by the server.
+Although both methods reduce communication overhead, their server-side compression can lead to performance degradation.
+To mitigate potential information loss, we focus on client-side factorization, avoiding compression processes.

-\paragraph{Low-rank nature of centralized and federated learning} Despite the over-parameterization of current deep learning models, numerous studies \citep{gur2018gradient, li2018measuring, sagun2016eigenvalues} assert that the training process in deep learning inherently possesses a low-rank nature.
-Low-Rank Adaptation (LoRA, \cite{hu2021lora}) is a representative algorithm that leverages this low-rank characteristic, particularly for fine-tuning tasks.
-However, effectively utilizing the low-rank structure during the pre-training phase remains challenging.
-This difficulty is elucidated by some papers \citep{yu2023compressing, zhao2024galore}, which attribute the issue to the weights not exhibiting a low-rank.
+\paragraph{Low-rank nature of centralized and federated learning} Numerous studies \citep{gur2018gradient, li2018measuring, sagun2016eigenvalues} assert that deep learning training inherently possesses a low-rank nature.
+Low-Rank Adaptation (LoRA, \cite{hu2021lora}) is a representative algorithm that leverages this low-rank characteristic for fine-tuning by freezing pre-trained weights and applying low-rank updates via the decomposition $\bm{W}= \bm{W}_0 + \bm{A}\bm{B}$, where $\bm{W}_0 \in \R^{m \times n}$, $\bm{A} \in \R^{m \times r}$, $\bm{B} \in \R^{r \times n}$, $r \ll m, n$.
+However, effectively leveraging the low-rank structure in pre-training remains a challenge, as the weights do not inherently exhibit a low-rank nature \citep{yu2023compressing, zhao2024galore}.
+To address this, ReLoRA \citep{lialin2023relora} seeks to achieve a higher-rank model by accumulating multiple low-rank updates, expressed as $\bm{W} = \bm{W}_0 + \sum_{i=1}^M \bm{A}_i \bm{B}_i$ where $\bm{A}_i \in \R^{m \times r}$, $\bm{B}_i \in \R^{r \times n}$.